What are Sales Triggers?

-Event triggers are a range of events that happen, triggering an opportunity for a business change.
-Also sometimes known as sales triggers or market triggers, for a sales professional, any such trigger might indicate the potential for upselling, new business and customer acquisition.
+Sales triggers are a range of events that happen, triggering an opportunity for a business change.
+Also sometimes known as sales trigger events, event triggers, or market triggers, for a sales professional, any such trigger might indicate the potential for upselling, new business and customer acquisition.
 It can also offer market intelligence for competition monitoring too, providing insights and market trends for those monitoring their industry’s position.

-Event triggers provide actionable predictive intelligence that keep you ahead of the competition.
-At Selligence we currently track 45 unique event triggers.
+Sales triggers provide actionable intelligence that keep you ahead of the competition.
+At Selligence we currently track 45 unique sales trigger events.
 But we go further than that too.
-Within these event triggers, we also recognise a further 71 sub-types.
-That means we can be delivering 116 event trigger types to you on a daily basis.
+Within these individual triggers, we also recognise a further 71 sub-types.
+That means we can be delivering 116 sales trigger types to you on a daily basis.

-Here are the event triggers tracked by Selligence – and a little bit about the insights they offer:
+Here are the sales triggers tracked by Selligence – and a little bit about the insights they offer:

 Any company with a big injection of cash will likely next look to improve their services or support their growth aspirations.
 A big funding round offers opportunity for a company to scale headcount, buy new software, upscale and upskill performance and capabilities.